elovin/lineageos-clean-browsing/README.md

 to all traffic from or passing through a lineageos phone.

-* It blocks the android builtin DNS over TLS feature and redirects all regular DNS queries (using iptables) to the custom port 55 where dnscrypt is configured to listen to.
+* It blocks the android builtin DNS over TLS feature and redirects all regular DNS queries (using iptables) to the custom port 55 on which dnscrypt is configured to listen.

-* It also blocks the DoT port 853 in general since dnscrypt uses DNS over HTTPS.
+* It also blocks the DoT port 853 in general since dnscrypt does not need it.

 * All traffic passing through the phone (Thethering wifi/bluetooth/usb) is blocked through iptables.
 * Whitelists ip ranges for thethering based on the dnscrypt allowed domain list